 Memorial to William (Billy) E. Hart

 William E. Hart was the first Australian to fly a plane and the first qualified pilot in Australia.
-This memorial commemorates an early pioneering cross country flight, the first in Australia, from Penrith to Parramatta Park on 4 November 1911 by Hart.
-Flying against Wizard Stone of America, Hart won in 23 minutes after Stone lost his way and landed at Lakemba.
-The memorial is of cultural significance commemorating an important and enterprising pioneer in Australian aviation history.
+This memorial commemorates an early, pioneering cross-country flight from Penrith to Parramatta Park on 4 November 1911.

 Lady FitzRoy Memorial

-This memorial was erected to commemorate the place where Lady FitzRoy and the Governor’s Aide, Lieutenant Charles Masters, were killed when their carriage, driven by Governor FitzRoy, overturned and hit a tree within the Park in 1847.
-The event was widely viewed at the time as ‘an irreparable misfortune to the colony’ and marked the beginning of a period of decline of Government House and the area known as Government Domain.
+This memorial was erected to commemorate the place where Lady FitzRoy and the Governor’s Aide, Lieutenant Charles Masters, were killed when their carriage, driven by Governor FitzRoy, overturned and hit a tree in 1847.